KeithTab/Essay_For_Molecular_Generation/CONTRIBUTION.md

 ## Format of paper items

 Just need to submit __doi,PMID,arxiv and so on__ , you can follow the instruction to generate the format of an essay!
+> you can generate the citation by run the __update-readme.sh__ scripts if you have all the environment set right which mentioned before:)

 ## How-to